ni/nimi-python/docs/niscope/attributes.rst

-    .. note:: One or more of the referenced functions are not in the Python API for this driver.
+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.